 In Puerto Rico, a judgment lien is superior to any unperfected security interest.
 See P.R.
 Laws Ann. tit.
 19, § 2267.
 So, if the Net Revenue lien is unperfected, then the Board may avoid it.
 The Title III court did not address whether the Net Revenue lien was perfected because it concluded that no such lien existed.
-Having established that the Net Revenue lien exists, and with the benefit of full argument and briefing, we conclude that it is perfected, or will be perfected, at the very latest, immediately upon PREPA's acquisition of those Net Revenues.
-This means no hypothetical judgment creditor can outrank the Bondholders with respect to those Net Revenues.
+Having established that the Net Revenue lien exists, and with the benefit of full argument and briefing, we conclude that it is perfected with respect to Net Revenues that PREPA has acquired.
+We also conclude that the lien's application to future Net Revenues will be perfected, at the very latest, immediately upon PREPA's acquisition of those Net Revenues.
+This means no hypothetical judgment creditor can outrank the Bondholders with respect to those future-acquired Net Revenues.
+So, the Board's avoidance argument fails.